Are You Holding a Geode? Tips on How To Spot Them

 • Geodes are usually lighter than their size would indicate since the interior doesn’t contain any material.

-• Are you in an area where geodes are normally found?
+• Ask yourself, are you in an area where geodes are normally found?

-If the stone you’re looking at meets the above, congratulations!
-You’ve got a geode on your hands.
+If the stone you’re looking at meets the above, there’s a good chance you’ve got a geode on your hands.

 What To Look For on The Outside of a Geode